 In the final exercise, the student matches the sports players to the correct balls/items and actions they perform.

-In this Intermediate ESL lesson plan, students will enhance their English…
+In this Upper-Intermediate level ESL lesson plan, students dive into the…